gracejennings/radpixel/README.md

 ### Building

 The build config is located in the package.json.
+This is currently configured for RedHat-Based Linux distributions in [package.json](https://github.com/gracejennings/radpixel/blob/main/radpixel-electron/package.json).

+	"build": {
+	    "appId": "RadPixel",
+	    "asar": false,
+	    "linux": {
+	      "target": [
+	        "rpm"
+	      ]
+	    },
+	    "rpm": {
+	      "artifactName": "RadPixel.rpm",
+	      "icon": "public/RadPixelLogo.png"
+	    },
+	    "files": [
+	      "background/**/*",
+	      "build/**/*",
+	      "public/RadPixelLogo.png",
+	      "node_modules/**/*",
+	      "scripts/startup_aggregate.py"
+	    ],
+	    "extends": null
+	  }

+Note: ```asar``` is a packer that must be disabled to correcrtly package the python scripts.
+You might get a warning that it is not recommended for this to be disabled but this is for developers that do not want the source code to be visible for security purposes.

-This is currently configured for RedHat-Based Linux distributions.
-To start the build process run ```npm run build-linux```.
+To start the build process run ```npm run build-linux``` which runs the scripts specified in [package.json](https://github.com/gracejennings/radpixel/blob/main/radpixel-electron/package.json).

+	"react-build": "react-scripts build",
+	"electron-build-linux": "electron-builder --linux -c.extraMetadata.main=build/electron.js",
+	"build-linux": "npm run react-build && npm run electron-build-linux",

 You will find the target .rpm file in the /dist directory.

 ### Installing on Linux Machine